One of the best community experiences I’ve ever had was a weekly lunch hosted at a small indie coworking space where I was a member.

 This can greatly impact the kind of experience that your group discussion has.
 Both are totally cool, and both are valuable.
 Obviously, bringing the same group together consistently over time will help those people form strong bonds and develop a community.

-One-off discussion groups are good for a topic-based chat.
+One-off virtual discussion groups are good for a topic-based chat.

 If you’re unsure if everyone in the group is a good fit, start off with one discussion.
 If it goes well, you can offer to host more!